IRS Return Preparer Initiative

 The IRS Return Preparer Initiative was an effort by the Internal Revenue Service (IRS) to regulate the tax return preparation industry in the United States.
 The purpose of the initiative is to improve taxpayer compliance and service by setting professional standards for and providing support to the tax preparation industry.
 Starting January 1, 2011 and, until the program was suspended in January 2013, the initiative required all paid federal tax return preparers to register with the IRS and to obtain an identification number, called a Preparer Tax Identification Number (PTIN).
 The multi-year phase-in effort called for certain paid tax return preparers to pass a competency test and to take annual continuing education courses.
 The ethics provisions found in Treasury Department's Circular 230 were extended to all paid tax return preparers.
 Preparers who have their PTINs, pass the test and complete education credits were to have a new designation: Registered Tax Return Preparer.

 "I believe it is one of the most important initiatives and defining actions that the IRS has taken in recent years in improving both compliance and our ability to deliver better service to taxpayers; in this case, helping them to file accurate returns from the get-go and avoid potentially time-consuming problems later on," said IRS Commissioner Douglas Shulman.

-In January 2013, however, the Internal Revenue Service announced that it was suspending the program because of a ruling on January 18, 2013, by the United States District Court for the District of Columbia.
-As a result of a lawsuit, the Court issued an order prohibiting the Internal Revenue Service from enforcing the regulatory requirements for registered tax return preparers.
-In accordance with this order, tax return preparers covered by this program are not currently required to register with the IRS.
-The IRS announced that because of the Court's ruling, tax return preparers are not required to complete the competency testing or to secure the continuing education that had been required.
+In January 2013, the Internal Revenue Service announced that it was suspending the program following a ruling on January 18, 2013, by the United States District Court for the District of Columbia.
+As a result of a lawsuit, the Court issued an order prohibiting the IRS from enforcing the regulatory requirements for registered tax return preparers.
+In accordance with this order, tax return preparers covered by the program are not currently required to register with the IRS.
+The IRS also announced that, because of the Court's ruling, preparers are no longer required to complete competency testing or obtain the continuing education that had previously been mandatory.
 The IRS failed in its effort to obtain a stay of the ruling, which was then affirmed (upheld) in February 2014 by the U.S. Court of Appeals for the District of Columbia Circuit.